lamberta/devkit-doc/guide/game-walkthrough.md

 #### Anatomy of a View

 The view hierarchy structure of the `TitleScreen` class is relatively simple.
-There is a singe background image that fits the screen, and an "invisible" child view placed over the portion of the background image designated as the play button.
+There is a single background image that fits the screen, and an "invisible" child view placed over the portion of the background image designated as the play button.
 This button will detect an input event, then